jmuganga54/Js_Ds_Algo/04 Problem Solving Approach/README.md

 * int? float? string?
 * Should it be an integer or  float (if you pass a float will you want a float, integer to integer)?
 * Are you even allowed to pass in a float.?
-* What about the string returning a strin?
+* What about the string returning a string?

 4. Can the outputs be determined from the inputs?
 In other words, do I have enough information to solve the problem? ( You may not be able to answer this question until you set about solving the problem.That's okay; it's still worth considering the question at this early stage.)